-Psychologically people hate to the feeling of being ‘Sold to’, yet we all have a necessity to buy, so the advancement of both technology and free available content at the end of our thumbs, has allowed our prospects to delay entering the sales process until they are much further into their own buy cycle.
+Psychologically people hate the feeling of being ‘Sold to’, yet we all have a necessity to buy, so the advancement of both technology and free available content at the end of our thumbs, has allowed our prospects to delay entering the sales process until they are much further into their own buy cycle.

 Great news for the buyer, but a potential disaster for businesses grappling with creating a sales funnel that allows the buyer to ‘self-educate’ through the now extended Research Phase.

 This technological disruption and ability to now reach our markets digitally, although driving traffic is a different challenge, it has now created a much wider top-heavy pipeline funnel, often with thousands more ‘leads’ at the top end.
-Leads and activity that are completely unqualified.
+Leads and prospects that are completely unqualified.
 So, deciding where to invest your valuable people resources to guide and qualify these leads is a challenge for any small or growing business.

 Another challenge is to consider where the functionality between Marketing and Sales now crosses over?
 Before it was a much clearer line that was crossed and much much earlier in the sales process.
-Previously as soon as someone ‘raised their hands’ by contacting you for a brochure, meeting you on your stand at an exhibition, calling in to your call centre, or if in retail – simply walking into your store, the lead was easily handed over to your sales team to nurture and close.
+Previously as soon as someone ‘raised their hand’ by contacting you for a brochure, meeting you on your stand at an exhibition, calling into your call centre, or if in retail – simply walking into your store, the lead was easily handed over to your sales team to nurture and close.

 Now though, as prospects prefer to stay in the Research Phase much longer, delaying contact with a real human for as long as possible (remember: people hate to be sold to), the challenge now is to build a ‘Sales Engine’ that delivers a personalised, tailored and bespoke sales journey for the customer.
-One hat pre-empts their next move, whilst also allowing your teams to priortise profitable prospects, whilst also help them understand where your customer is in their own self-educated buying journey, giving your team the opportunity to ensure they continue to add value.
+One that pre-empts their next move, whilst also allowing your teams to prioritise profitable prospects, whilst also help them understand where your customer is in their own self-educated buying journey, giving your team the opportunity to ensure they continue to add value.

 One answer to this conundrum is to embrace S’Marketing.
 My own word that I’ve coined to describe this blurring of this process in the Customer Buying Journey.